Leakage and Interpretability in Concept-Based Models: Details on the experimental setup

 Except for Figure \ref{figure_groundtruth_interconcept_nMIs}, all the displayed scores are evaluated on test sets.
-The reported intervention performances are obtained with a random policy.
-In Figures \ref{figure_TT_intervention_2conceptsmodels_random}, \ref{figure_leakage_scores_single_models} and \ref{figure_NIS_single_models} we show results for single models, and the displayed means and 95\% confidence intervals refer to a 5-fold evaluation of each score.
-In the rest of the paper, we repeat the evaluation of each score 5 times for individual models, and we display means and 95\% confidence intervals representing the distribution of the mean upon 5-fold training for each model class.
-MIs and entropies are estimated via the KSG estimator \citep{KSG03} with 3 nearest neighbours.
-The OIS and NIS are evaluated using their original implementations and default settings from \cite{Espinosa_Zarlenga_2023}.
+The reported intervention performances were obtained using a random policy: for each data point, the next concept to intervene on was selected uniformly at random from the set of concepts that had not yet been intervened on.
+In Figures \ref{figure_TT_intervention_2conceptsmodels_random}, \ref{figure_leakage_scores_single_models} and \ref{figure_NIS_single_models} we show results for single models, and the displayed means and 95\% confidence intervals refer to a 5-fold evaluation of each score, including intervention performance.
+In the rest of the paper, we repeated the evaluation of each score 5 times for individual models, and we display means and 95\% confidence intervals representing the distribution of the mean upon 5-fold training for each model class.
+MIs and entropies were estimated via the KSG estimator \citep{KSG03} with 3 nearest neighbours.
+The OIS and NIS were evaluated using their original implementations and default settings from \cite{Espinosa_Zarlenga_2023}.